 The nameplate capacity of the solar modules is 1,099 kW DC.
 This is equivalent to about 125 average American homes.

 What Educational and Curriculum Benefits Come with this Project?

-Beginning in 2017, Secure Futures will donate curriculum-enhancement tools and teacher training to Albemarle County in order to bring the solar energy technology on the rooftop into the classroom.
+Beginning in 2017, Secure Futures donated curriculum-enhancement tools and teacher training to Albemarle County in order to bring the solar energy technology on the rooftop into the classroom.
 Lessons in math, science, social studies, and more have the potential to utilize these resources.

 Solar energy is one of the fastest growing industries in the United States today, adding over 35,000 new jobs nationwide in 2015, according to the Solar Foundation’s National Solar Jobs Census, and these tools will give our children a leg up as possible future leaders and employees in this workforce.

-Secure Futures is partnering with the organization National Energy Education Development (NEED) to provide classroom solar kits, and a teacher training workday, which teachers may apply to their continuing education requirements, that covers solar technology, how to use the kits, and how to access the web-based data monitoring systems.
+Secure Futures has partnered with the organization National Energy Education Development (NEED) to provide classroom solar kits, and a teacher training workday, which teachers may apply to their continuing education requirements, that covers solar technology, how to use the kits, and how to access the web-based data monitoring systems.

-In addition to NEED materials, Secure Futures will be providing a web based solar monitoring page that allows students to access information about the schools array on their schools rooftop.
+In addition to NEED materials, Secure Futures provides a web based solar monitoring page that allows students and teachers to access information about the schools array on their schools rooftop.